microsoft/responsible-ai-toolbox-mitigations/docs/dataprocessing/dataprocessing.rst

 .. autoclass:: raimitigations.dataprocessing.DataProcessing
    :members:

-The following is a list of all child classes that inherit from the **DataProcessing**:
+The following is a list of all child classes that inherit from the **DataProcessing** class:

 .. toctree::
    :maxdepth: 2